5cnetwork/5cnetwork.github.io/_posts/2017-04-26-1st-article-diagnotic.md

 >“It has become appallingly obvious that our technology has exceeded our humanity." - Albert Einstein

 Radiology is a specialized branch of medicine using medical imaging technologies to diagnose and treat patients.
-The role of the radiologist involvement has increased drastically in the clinical management of patients with the development of medical image technology such as X-Ray, CT scan, MRI, PET scan and etc.
+The involvement of radiologists has increased drastically in the clinical management of patients with the development of medical image technology such as X-Ray, CT scan, MRI, PET scan, etc

 **Some Statistics:**

- A country with a billion population and around 8000 radiologist leads to a huge disproportion effecting millions of lives.
-Now according to the Indian Journal of Radiology and imaging, “_In the next decade, radiology will have a very limited role to play.
+ A country with a population of a billion and around 8000 radiologists leads to a huge imbalance affecting millions of lives.
+Now according to the Indian Journal of Radiology and imaging, “In the next decade, conventional radiology will have a very limited role to play.
 USG facilities will double and CT scan and MRI will continue to grow in an exponential way, with more and more indications being included.
 Molecular imaging will become available in all the big metros.
-India will need about 20,000 radiologists if the benefits of imaging are to reach every corner of the country._”
+India will need about 20,000 radiologists if the benefits of imaging are to reach every corner of the country.”

-“_growth rates of CT and MRI in Sweden have continuously exceeded growth rates of practicing radiologists_”, according to a new report from telemedicine firm TMC.
+“Growth rates of CT and MRI in Sweden have continuously exceeded growth rates of practicing radiologists”, according to a new report from telemedicine firm TMC.

-“_France, which performs more CT exams than any other country in Europe, faces a double threat regarding its radiologist population_”
+“France, which performs more CT exams than any other country in Europe, faces the double threat of an aging radiologist population and an unequal distribution of radiologists around the country.”

 **Challenges Faced by people:**

-The current major challenge face by the hospitals or diagnosis centres is the limited number of radiologist in order to provide a better medical decision for patient.
-A proper medical decision is needed to plan and evaluates a patient’s treatment in time.
+The current major challenge faced by the hospitals or diagnosis centres is the limited number of radiologists who can provide a better medical decision for the patient.
+A proper medical decision is needed to plan and evaluate a patient’s treatment in time.

 The challenge for scholastic radiology in India is thusly going to be the issue of teaching and preparing an adequate number of inhabitants which takes years of practice.
-Considering this huge gap between the diagnosis centre, clinician and radiologist the concept of making a bridge among them came in scenario.
+Considering this huge gap between the diagnosis centre, clinician and radiologist the concept of making a bridge among them came into the scenario.

 **What 5C Network does?**

-5C Network provides a platform by connecting hospitals or diagnosis centres with the radiologists through their portal providing multiple services from viewing scanned images with different tools to examine the image to the report creating for the patient and the reference for the clinician.
+5C Network provides a platform by connecting hospitals or diagnosis centres with the radiologists through their portal providing multiple services from viewing scanned images with different tools to examine the image to the report creation for the patient and the reference for the clinician.
 Every hospital's and diagnostic centre's private radiologist.
 An efficient and cost effective way to approach a medical problem.

-The feature of providing medical report is a key factor needed for the clinician and patient as it might involves both medical and legal aspects i.e., Medicolegal where clinician might need to inform law enforcement agency.
+The feature of providing a medical report is a key factor needed for the clinician and patient as it might involve both medical and legal aspects i.e., Medico-legal where clinician might need to inform a law enforcement agency.

-The process of 5C network begins when a doctor recommend patient to do a diagnosis which are facilitate by some hospitals or private diagnostic centres where technician will operate the tools.
-Where technician and clinician need service from the radiologist to have broader view on diagnosing the patient, this platform connects it to the desired radiologist keeping the time constraint providing online radiologist support and every radiologist is empowered to reach out to these hospitals and provide their expertise.
+The process of 5C network begins when a doctor recommends a patient to do a diagnostic test which is facilitated by some hospitals or private diagnostic centres where technicians will operate the tools.
+Technicians and clinicians need the service of a radiologist to have a broader view on diagnosing the patient, this platform connects it to the desired radiologist respecting the time constraint; providing online radiologist support and every radiologist is empowered to reach out to these hospitals and provide their expertise.

-5C Network facilities are available today in 40+ hospitals and radiologist in the Karnataka and further looking for more hospitals and radiologist to come under their umbrella.
+5C Network facilities are available today in 40+ hospitals and radiologists in the Karnataka and further looking for more hospitals and radiologists to come under their umbrella.

->"FUTURE of health-care depends on how we empower ourselves with technology TODAY." - Somu
+>"If you are in the business of healthcare, you are in the business of putting yourself out of business" - Mane